ats4u/react-hookless/README.md

 Here is my two cents; just stick to `useRef()`/`useMemo()` to manage the state of your application and whenever you want to update your components, call `rerender()`.
 Just do not let React detect when to rerender.
-This effectively lets your application survive under the stupid error detection of React which enforces every rendering to repeat twice, especially if your application needs to start initialization by `useEffect()` hook; you have to be clever enough to avoid the infnite rendering loop hell.
+This effectively lets your application survive under the error detection of React which enforces every rendering to repeat twice, especially if your application needs to start initialization by `useEffect()` hook; you have to be very clever to avoid the infnite rendering loop.

 ## Conclusion  ##